-Skorupi is a Poison/Bug type that can be found in either arid enviroments such as deserts or wet ones such as swamps.
-Unusually, instead of two pincers and a stinger tail, it has two stingers and a pincher tail.
+Skorupi is a Poison/Bug type that can be found in either arid environments such as deserts or wet ones such as swamps.
+Unusually, instead of two pincers and a stinger tail, it has two stingers and a pincer tail.
 When it evolves into Drapion, it loses its Bug typing for a Dark typing and it becomes incredibly fierce.
 It has the ability to either be an incredible attacker with the Sniper ability (increases the damage of critical hits) or an incredible defender with Battle Armor (prevents critical hits).
 Either way, this Pokémon can be devastating when played right.

 - Abnormal Limb Rotation Range: Drapion can rotate its head 180 degrees.
 When its Affection level is high enough in X and Y, it'll turn its entire upper body to face you before starting the battle.